 Development in a complex and highly differentiated world

-In the Master’s programme International Development Studies you try to understand how to make societies more inclusive and sustainable, focusing on the situation of vulnerable groups in risky places.
-Co-creating knowledge and solutions from a bottom up perspective will help to help to find people-based solutions.
+Development cannot simply be understood as an isolated and place-based process.
+Global flows of people, goods, capital and knowledge, as well as local contexts, shape the development trajectories and livelihood possibilities of both people and places.
+In the Master’s programme International Development Studies you aim to understand how to make societies more inclusive and sustainable, focusing on the situation of vulnerable groups in risky places.
+Co-creating knowledge and solutions from a bottom up perspective will help to find people-based solutions.
+Furthermore, you will master conceptual and empirical knowledge as well as research skills.
+All necessary to understand and analyze contemporary issues pertaining to international development in broad geographical contexts (local, regional, and international levels).

-Why in Utrecht
+Why in Utrecht?

 Opting for the International Development Studies at Utrecht University means you will benefit from:

-- a programme that is ‘in tune’ and contributes to the new developments and trends in the field as well as a well-balanced curriculum that develop students’ theoretical, empirical, and methodological competencies in Development Studies;
+- a programme that is ‘in tune’ and contributes to the new developments and trends in the field as well as a well-balanced curriculum that develop students’ theoretical, empirical, and professional competencies in Development Studies;

-- a large, expanding, and active alumni and friends network – a vital resource for career prospects.
+- a large, expanding, and active alumni and friends network stemming from over 50 years of experience – a vital resource for career prospects;

 Key facts